eslint/eslint/docs/rules/semi-spacing.md

+# semi-spacing

-# Enforce spacing before and after semicolons (semi-spacing)
+Enforces spacing before and after semicolons.

 JavaScript allows you to place unnecessary spaces before or after a semicolon.